lhr000lhr/cv/README.md

 #### _Senior Front-End Engineer / Aug.
 2017 - Jun.
 2018_

 * Led a team of four staff at work for Open-Source Version of alibaba/ice project, designed solutions, developed, managed progress and did marketing, from 0 to 5,000 Stars on GitHub, got 3,000 active developers and 400+ DAU before I quit.
 * Led a temporary team of five staff at work for Block Content Editor project and used by 2017 Double 11.
-The 2017 Double 11's GMV hits USD 25.3B and the total number of parcel reached 812 million.
+The 2017 Double 11's GMV hits USD 25.3 Billion and the total number of parcel reached 812 million.
 * Strong work abilities, handled multi-tasks and elastic workload, highlighted risks and solved it.

 #### _Front-End Engineer / Mar.
 2015 - Jul.
 2017_

-* Responsible for requirements of Taobao Cart System (Mar.
+* Handled requirements in Taobao Cart System (Mar.
 2015 - Dec.
 2015, over 10 million PV per day) / Oversea Business (Dec.
 2015 - Apr.
 2016) / Content Business (Apr.
 2016 - Jun.
 2018, content detail pages have over 150 million PV every day).
 * Joined taobaofed/react-web and alibaba/ice project as core developer responsible for the React Components design and development (Apr.
 2016 - Jun.
 2017).
 Designed and developed 15+ various components and solutions.
 * Designed and developed React Dynamic Form (second version) and React Rich Text Editor solutions used in Content Business, 70K+ content creators publish 350K+ posts through this every day.